tgalal/ZnaKes/README.md

 ## Example

+For more examples of the package functionalities, take a look in the `tests` folder.

 ### Create and verify Eddsa signature
 Let's create a simple demo, called `demo.py`, in which we sign a hashed message with the BabyJubJub curve: